shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab07_Inspections.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-**Result:** You have successfully definied an inspection template by adding it to a service type task.
-Also you were able to view inspection by creating a work order.
+**Result:** You have successfully defined an inspection template by adding it to a service type task.
+Also, you have viewed the inspection by creating a work order.